jpanaro/DS_A_P/problems/AlgoMonster/Binary_Search/Square_Root/README.md

 - Similar to previous problems we can break this down into a "True/False" array where we seek the boundary.

-- ==Don't get stuck thinking all boundary problems require you to update the left and right pointers the same ways.==
+- ==Don't get stuck thinking all boundary problems require you to update the left and right pointers the same ways and in the same conditionals.==